Staircase Patterns in Hirzebruch Surfaces: Description of the classes

-These values of $b$ will be called {\bf special rational $b$}.
 We will see that each such $b$ is the limit point of both ascending and descending sequences of $b$-values with staircases and hence is unobstructed; see Remark~\ref{rmk:symm0}~(iii).
 However, none of the steps of these staircases remain live at one of these special $b$-values; indeed, according to Conjecture~1.2 in \cite{AADT}, these special $b$-values should not admit any staircases at all.

 \MS

 We extend the action of $S,R$ to quasi-perfect classes $\bE = (d,m,p,q,t, \eps)$ via the formulas in \eqref{eq:formdm} that define $d,m$ as functions of $p,q,t, \eps$, noting that both $S$ and $R$ preserve $t$ and act on $\eps$ by $\eps\mapsto -\eps$.
 We denote this image by $(S^iR^\de)^\sharp(\bE)$.
 The main result of \cite{MM} is that for each $i\ge 0, \de\in \{0,1\}$ the transformation $S^iR^\de$ takes the seeds and blocking classes in the staircase family $\Ss^U$ to the seeds and blocking classes of a staircase family that we denote $(S^iR^\de)^\sharp(\Ss^U)$.
 (See Remark~\ref{rmk:symm0} for a discussion of the slightly anomalous case $R^{\sharp}(\Ss^U) =: \Ss^L$.)
 Moreover, for all such $i,\de$ the image of a perfect tuple by $(S^iR^\de)^\sharp$ is perfect.